E3SM-Project/ekea/README.rst

 ekea : E3SM Kernel Extractor and Analyser
 ===========================================

 **ekea** automates the process of kernel extraction from a large Fortran applicatin.
-Especially, it is customized for E3SM so that, in many kernel extraction cases from E3SM, user only needs to specify E3SM case directory and region for kernel extraction.
+Especially, it is customized for E3SM so that, in many kernel extraction cases from E3SM, user only needs to specify a E3SM case directory and a code region for kernel extraction.

 To use ekea, **ekea** needs be installed on the system where E3SM case directory and E3SM source files exist.